When a mammal meets another mammal, each brain instantly decides whether or not it can dominate. Survival depends on it.

 Of course this sounds evil to modern sensibilities.
 So we learn to feel one-up in socially constructive ways, whether through public contributions or telling good jokes.
 But down below your sophisticated cortex is a mammal brain looking for something to feel superior about.
 Mammals have been doing this to survive for two hundred-million years, so I think some self-acceptance is in order instead of shame.

 My book I, Mammal describes the evolutionary origins of our brain's urge to one-up our fellow mammal.
 No one like to imagine this in themselves, though it's easy to see in others.
 When you know how your neurochemical ups and downs are controlled by your mammal brain, you have more power over them.
-My book Beyond Cynical: Transcend Your Mammalian Negativity is a plan to feel good about life in a world full of mammals.
+My book The Science of Positivity: Stop Negative Thought Patterns By Changing Your Brain Chemistry is a plan to feel good about life in a world full of mammals.